AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/target.md

 Mbox parameters are used to pass custom data to Target, enriching your personalization capabilities.
 They are ideal for attributes that change frequently during a browsing session such as the page name, template, etc. and do not persist.

-Let's add the `Page Name` data element that we created earlier in the [Add Data Elements, Rules and Libraries](launch-data-elements-rules.md) lesson as an mbox parameter.
+Let's add the `Page Name` data element that we created earlier in the XYZ lesson as an mbox parameter.

 **To add the mbox parameter**